Want to break a world record? Custom boat builds are the way to do it!

 Rannoch Adventure has been building bespoke rowing boats, catamarans, pedalos, kite boats, and paddleboards for over 10 years.
 These have all been designed with one aim in mind – BREAKING WORLD RECORDS.

 Rannoch will be responsible for producing the first single-handed manned vessel to cross an ocean using solar energy.
-As project leader and main contractor for delivering the vessel, we have been tasked with researching, designing and building a solar powered craft that will take Fedor Konyukhov across the Atlantic Ocean using nothing but "clean energy".
-Find out more.
+As project leader and main contractor for delivering the vessel, we have been tasked with researching, designing and building a solar powered craft that will cross the Atlantic Ocean using nothing but "clean energy".

 Using the best foiling kite surfing design and construction resources in the UK, this POC foiling platform was designed and developed to move across the ocean using natural power via a kite system.
 The platform lifts onto the foils at a speed of around 12 knots and accelerates to over 25 knots in a controlled manner in 18 knots of breeze.